drSandraMartin/drSandraMartin.github.io/content/_index.md

       # Reduce spacing
       #spacing:
       #  padding: [0, 0, 0, 0]
+  #- block: markdown
+  #  content:
+  #    title: '📚 My Research'
+  #    subtitle: ''
+  #    text: |-
+  #      Use this area to speak to your mission.
+I'm a research scientist in the Moonshot team at DeepMind.
+I blog about machine learning, deep learning, and moonshots.
+  #
+  #      I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+  #
+  #      Please reach out to collaborate 😃
+  #  design:
+  #    columns: '1'
   - block: markdown
     id: about
     content:
-      title: 'About me'
+      title: About me
-      subtitle: ''
+      # Page type to display.
+E.g. post, talk, publication...
+      page_type: pages
       text: |-
-        My research interests are about cognitive changes in the aging brain.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        Use this area to speak to your mission.
+I'm a research scientist in the Moonshot team at DeepMind.
+I blog about machine learning, deep learning, and moonshots.
     design:
-      columns: '1'
+      columns: 1
   - block: collection
     id: projects
     show_date: false
-    hide_date: true
     content:
       show_date: false
-      hide_date: true
       title: Projects
       # Page type to display.
 E.g. post, talk, publication...
       page_type: project